-What a restructured Minor League system could mean for teams lost in the shuffle
+What a restructured minor league system could mean for teams lost in the shuffle

 “At the end of the day, it could be good for baseball.
 I think the 120 affiliated teams and their communities, they got what they’ve always got.
 I’m assuming they all feel that that’s a positive thing for their communities,” Shea said.
 “But for those that are not in that 120, we’ve got a lot of exciting stuff going on.”

 The partner league schedules are slated to begin in May.
-So are the Class-A and Class-AA schedules.
-The Triple-A baseball season is scheduled to begin April 6, though many MLB executives and player development staff are skeptical, quietly planning for a month’s delay.
+So are the Class A and Class AA schedules.
+The AAA baseball season is scheduled to begin April 6, though many MLB executives and player development staff are skeptical, quietly planning for a month’s delay.

-Every minor league team will be subject to local coronavirus restrictions , though Haug, Shea and others are optimistic fans will be allowed in some capacity.
-Minor league franchises don’t normally plan for full stadiums worth of revenue on a nightly basis, anyway.
+Every minor league team will be subject to local coronavirus restrictions, though Haug, Shea and others are optimistic fans will be allowed in some capacity.
+Minor league franchises don’t normally plan for full stadiums’ worth of revenue on a nightly basis, anyway.

 “When I first heard about [restructuring] in 2019, my head was spinning.
 I was like what?
 What is that?
 They can do that?
 I mean, by all metrics I thought we had done well,” Shea said.
 “But then, as time moved on, none of that was important.
 The fact is, this is happening.
 And you know what?
 I hope it’s fantastic.”